kevingbb/ready-aks-security/README.md

 k get networkpolicy
 # This command should still fail as this IP Address is not in the allowed ingress network policy rules
 k exec -it centos -- curl 10.42.2.232
+# Check Public IP Address and Web Application should be working again.
 # Only here if you want to delete the deployments
 #k delete -f np-denyall.yaml
 #k delete -f np-web-allow-worker.yaml